vision and Mission

 With your generosity, we will continue our robust kidney research programs, and support the educational advancements of our trainees.

-The University of Washington and the School of Medicine acknowledge and honor that the University stands on the unceded land of the Coast Salish peoples, land which touches the shared waters of all tribes and bands within the Duwamish, Suquamish, Tulalip, and Muckleshoot nations.
+The University of Washington and the School of Medicine acknowledge and honor that the University of Washington stands on the unceded land of the Coast Salish peoples, land which touches the shared waters of all tribes and bands within the Duwamish, Suquamish, Tulalip, and Muckleshoot nations.